NullByteSecurity/pygzctfapi/README.md

 # pygzctfapi
-Python wrapper for the GZCTF platform API.
+Python client for the GZ::CTF platform API.
+More information will be added soon...